Crunchy Crust, Fluffy Cake-like Insides with Tasty Pecans dotted throughout. You are immediately going to wonder why you don’t make this more often!

 Sign up for the weekly newsletter and don’t forget to follow along on social media!

 Banana Pecan Bread

 - ½ tsp salt

 - ½ cup butter one stick – room temp

 - 2 eggs beaten room temp

-- 2 bananas – fully ripe – a little over ripe is best
+- 2 bananas fully ripe, over ripe is better

 - 1 tsp lemon juice